stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 brew update
 ```

+## Setting Up Tools for Passwords and Secrets

+Every technical user frequently needs to use API tokens and other sensitive credentials, keeping them secure whilst making them available when required.
+Set up your tools for managing passwords and secrets before you begin to use a system for work.

+If you work for an organization, they should specify the tools that they require you to use.
+Otherwise, consider reading my article on [tools for credentials and secrets](https://www.stuartellis.name/articles/tech-credentials-and-secrets/).

 ## Configuring Git

 Fedora Workstation includes the [Git version control system](http://www.git-scm.com/).
 Always set your details for Git before you create or clone repositories on a new system.
 This requires two commands in a terminal window: